it-osu-web/it-osu-pl/README.md

 ### Starting a new feature

-From the develop branch run `git flow feature start [featurename]`.
-This action creates a new feature branch based on 'develop' and switches to it.
-Publish your local branch.
+Create a new branch from `master`.
+Your branch name should be descriptive (e.g., refactor-buttons, book-nav-pattern, image-documentation, etc...), so that others can quickly see what is being worked on.
+If the branch was created locally, be sure to publish it, so that others can see your work in progress.
 Do all of your work on this branch, making as many commits as necessary.
+If any new changes have happened on the `master` branch since you originally created your branch, be sure to merge them in and test before finishing your feature.

 ### Finishing a feature

-Do not finish a feature yourself via git flow.
 When you are finished with a feature, create a pull request from your feature branch via the github web interface.
-Be sure to reference corresponding issues in the pull request.
-The feature will be finished by the repository admin when the pull request is accepted.
-You may then delete your local version of the feature branch.
+Be sure to reference corresponding issues in the pull request description by using a [supported keyword](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
+For example: `closes #99` would close out issue #99 when the pull request is merged.

-If the pull request is not accepted and requires additional work, you may continue to work from the branch.
+If the pull request is not accepted immediately and requires additional work, you may continue to work from the branch.
 The pull request will remain open.
 You can request another review once the updates have been made.
+You may delete your local version of the feature branch when the pull request has been merged.

+If you are working on multiple related features, you may choose to create a draft pull request and then submit it for review after all parts are ready.

 ### Creating, tagging, and assigning issues